Registration

 Registration Activities at the Field Posts

-Field Posts are open on a daily basis, 5 days a week to handle cases as below mentioned schedule.
+Field Posts are opened daily, 5 days a week, to handle cases as below mentioned schedule.

 New Arrival Registration activities take place at Field post 2 on Monday, Tuesday and Wednesday.
-To ensure proper procedures are adhered to in relation to Covid 19, only New Arrivals from the Reception Centres will be attended to.
+To ensure proper procedures are adhered to, only New Arrivals from the Reception Centers will be attended to.

 Other registration services as listed below are attended to between 9am and 3pm.